srini0x00/dvta/README.md

 DVTA is a Vulnerable Thick Client Application developed in C# .NET

+Most of the vulnerabilities that were built into DVTA were found during my real world pentests.

 Some of the vulnerabilities covered in this Application.
 -------------------------------------------------------
     Insecure local data storage